Icinga/icinga-doc/markdown/en/statetypes.md

 Soft states occur in the following situations...

--   When a service or host check results in a non-OK or non-UP state and the service check has not yet been (re)checked the number of times specified by the *max\_check\_attempts* directive in the service or host definition.
-This is called a soft error.

--   When a service or host recovers from a soft error.
-This is considered a soft recovery.

 The following things occur when hosts or services experience SOFT state
 changes:

--   The SOFT state is logged.

--   Event handlers are executed to handle the SOFT state.

 SOFT states are only logged if you enabled the [log\_service\_retries](configmain.md#configmain-log_service_retries)